kubernetes/community/sig-contributor-experience/annual-report-2021.md

 Operational tasks in [sig-governance.md]:

 - [ ] [README.md] reviewed for accuracy and updated if needed
-- [ ] [CONTRIBUTING.md] reviewed for accuracy and updated if needed
-      (or created if missing and your contributor steps and experience are different or more in-depth than the documentation listed in the general [contributor guide] and [devel] folder.)
+   - TODO : Update the README to account for slack meetings
 - [ ] Subprojects list and linked OWNERS files in [sigs.yaml] reviewed for accuracy and updated if needed
+   - TODO : Update sigs.yaml
 - [ ] SIG leaders (chairs, tech leads, and subproject owners) in [sigs.yaml] are accurate and active, and updated if needed
+   - TODO : Review this
-- [ ] Meeting notes and recordings for 2021 are linked from [README.md] and updated/uploaded if needed
+- [X] Meeting notes and recordings for 2021 are linked from [README.md] and updated/uploaded if needed
+   -
 - [ ] Did you have community-wide updates in 2021 (e.g. community meetings, kubecon, or kubernetes-dev@ emails)?
 Links to email, slides, or recordings:
       -
       -
+      - TODO : Gather links for all these

 [CONTRIBUTING.md]: https://git.k8s.io/community/sig-contributor-experience/CONTRIBUTING.md
 [contributor ladder]: https://git.k8s.io/community/community-membership.md